 What’s a girl to do?
 Yank off everything salvageable (metal) and build a new one. woot, woot!
-Here’s where my DIY crate wagon adventure begins.
+Consequently, here’s where my DIY crate wagon adventure begins.
 Since the base of the structure was a crate, I purchased a ready-made crate from the local home improvement store.
-You can find a slew of choices in weathered or painted wood here too.

 Isn’t it cute?!
 It’s even better than before, at least in my mind.
-You can see my corn husk wreath and other fall decor ideas in this collection of posts.
+In addition, you can see my corn husk wreath and other fall decor ideas in this collection of posts.

 From basic, boring crate, to rustic farmhouse decor.
 I filled it with my mums and the pumpkins and gourds we grew for the season.
 However, the best part is that you can used this outside OR inside your home.
 Fill it with teddy bears, Christmas greens…you name it!